ikedim01/proteinpredictor/readme.md

 **Building the language model:** I used single amino acids as tokens, and used fastai to train a language model with an AWD_LSTM architecture with default parameters using fit_one_cycle with a learning rate of 3e-3 for 40 epochs (other hyperparameters: moms=(0.8,0.7), drop_mult=0.2, random split of 0.1 for the validation set).

 **Language model results:** The model took about 2 days to train on my desktop and reached an accuracy of 53.2% on the validation set.
-I haven't yet tried to fine-tune the model as in the full ULMFIT algorithm.
+I haven't yet tried to fine-tune the model as in the full ULMFiT algorithm.
 I also did the obligatory cool PCA graph on the amino acid embedding values in the model; this seemed to do a pretty good job of clustering the amino acids according to their chemical structure.

 For details, see the [training notebook](nb/ulmptrain.ipynb).